software-mansion/live-compositor/docs/pages/api/routes.md

 Register a new RTP output stream.

 - `output_id` - An identifier for the output stream.
-It can be used in the `UpdateScene` request to define what to render for the output stream.
+It can be used in the `UpdateOutput` request to define what to render for the output stream.
 - `port` / `ip` - UDP port and IP where compositor should send the stream.
 - `resolution` - Output resolution in pixels.
 - `encoder_preset` - (**default=`"fast"`**) Preset for an encoder.
 See `FFmpeg` [docs](https://trac.ffmpeg.org/wiki/Encode/H.264#Preset) to learn more.